USEPA/e-manifest/docs/src/Services/Manifest/validation.md

    }
    ```

-   8.3.
-If Emanifest.rejectionInfo.rejectionType =="PartiaReject", the service generates the following warning:
+   - 8.3.
+If `Emanifest.rejectionInfo.rejectionType == "PartiaReject"`, the service generates the following warning:

    ```json
    {